Imaging Innovations

 We used to joke that the future was flying cars.
 Turns out, it’s smarter drones and doorbells with better eyesight than most humans before coffee.

-Edge AI integration is leading the charge—running models directly on devices (yep, your phone just got smarter again).
-This on-device wizardry means LOWER LATENCY (read: faster reactions), better privacy, and less shouting at the cloud to catch up.
+Edge AI integration is leading the charge, running models directly on devices.
+Your phone just got smarter.
+This on-device approach means lower latency, faster reactions, full stop, plus better privacy and less dependency on cloud servers to keep up.

 You came here to understand how machines are learning to see.